Social Icons

 Directed by Simon McQuoid

-The story is not at all any good, anyone who is not a fan of the franchise will lose interest easy.
-The weak plot drops this to a form of B-movie setting, even though this is supposed to be top class.
-This movie is to set the ball rolling for potential sequels, I just hope the plots in those ones are better.
-Since I am a fan of the franchise and know of the plot, it was easy for me to follow – plus easy for me to like.
-The comedy is only for the fans who have played the game, which I felt should have been done to encompass everyone.
-But the movie kept he gory aspect of the game, with its brutality.
+The story is not great.
+Anyone who isn’t a fan of the franchise will lose interest easily.
+The weak plot drops this movie to the level of a B-movie, even though it’s supposed to be top-class.
+This movie is intended to set the ball rolling for potential sequels, and I just hope the plots in those are better.
+Since I’m a fan of the franchise and familiar with the plot, it was easy for me to follow—and easy for me to enjoy.
+The comedy is mainly for fans who’ve played the game, but I felt it should have been done in a way that includes everyone.
+However, the movie did retain the gory, brutal aspects of the game.

-It failed to entertain in most of the hand-to-hand combats with some becoming boring because of the too much effects involved.
-The only fight that really caught my eye and had my attention is the fight between Sonya Blade and Kano.
-There Sonya fought with some form of urgency and smartness to stop a killer.
+Unfortunately, it failed to entertain in most of the hand-to-hand combat scenes, with some fights becoming boring due to excessive effects.
+The only fight that really caught my attention was the one between Sonya Blade and Kano.
+In that fight, Sonya fought with urgency and intelligence to take down a killer, and it stood out from the rest.

-The movie is based on a fictional fighting game first released in 1992 and since then has had numerous releases, with the latest now being Mortal Kombat 11 done in 2019.
-The first film (Mortal Kombat) done based on this fighting game was released in 1995 and it was a hit.
-Since then, plans to make a three-film series had hit many obstacles.
-The main one was the follow up to the 1995 hit, Mortal Kombat: Annihilation which was a dud both critically and commercially.
-This movie is more of a reboot of the film franchise with the Mortal Kombat main plot still holding.
-You can of course except new subplots and twists in the old tales.
+The movie is based on the fictional fighting game Mortal Kombat, first released in 1992, which has had numerous installments, with the latest being Mortal Kombat 11 in 2019.
+The first film adaptation (Mortal Kombat) was released in 1995 and was a hit.
+Since then, plans for a three-film series have faced many obstacles.
+The main one was the sequel to the 1995 hit, Mortal Kombat: Annihilation, which was a commercial and critical flop.
+This movie serves as a reboot of the film franchise, keeping the main Mortal Kombat plot while introducing new subplots and twists to the old storylines.

-So, let us dive into the main plot, in this fictional universe there are numerous realms which are under the control of Elder Gods.
-These Gods are bound by the rule of Mortal Kombat not to interfere in the fight of realm domination by its occupants.
-This fight is between the chosen warriors of Earthrealm and that of the other realms for control.
-This movie shows us three realms, the Netherrealm, Earthrealm and Outworld.
+Now, let’s dive into the main plot.
+In this fictional universe, there are numerous realms controlled by Elder Gods.
+These Gods are bound by the rules of Mortal Kombat, which prevent them from interfering in the fight for realm domination.
+The fight occurs between chosen warriors of Earthrealm and those of other realms for control.
+This movie introduces us to three realms: Netherrealm, Earthrealm, and Outworld.

-If the movie makes enough money and brings in enough new subscribers to HBO Max, there will be a sequel.
-Until then I guess we can only hope that if one is done a better script will be done with it.
+If the movie makes enough money and draws new subscribers to HBO Max, there might be a sequel.
+Until then, we can only hope that if one is made, it’ll come with a better script.

 The Lincoln Lawyer (2011)